Skip to content

 Invest in the Data Foundation First

 Intel's phased deployment illustrates a pattern seen in mature implementations: establish a strong data foundation, including centralized telemetry, data integration, and related data-quality groundwork, before deploying AI agents.
-[NEEDS VERIFICATION: confirm Intel reference with official intel.com source before publishing] Teams that skip straight to LLM agents without normalizing telemetry encounter the observability paradox and training-serving skew within months.
-This is the most common sequencing mistake in multi-agent deployments.
+Intel's own team concluded that data context matters more than data volume.
+Teams that skip straight to LLM agents without normalizing telemetry encounter the observability paradox and training-serving skew within months.

 Multi-agent systems are difficult to debug because of their non-deterministic behavior, a challenge that the Azure Architecture Center addresses through explicit observability requirements for agent decision paths and interaction flows.
 Log what each agent decided, what data it used, and what reasoning it followed.
-Build golden dataset testing frameworks for regression testing agent natural language outputs, a practice covered in depth in the AIOps survey (arXiv:2308.00393) as part of evaluation methodology for operational AI systems.
+Build golden dataset testing frameworks for regression testing agent natural language outputs, a practice the AIOps survey covers as part of evaluation methodology for operational AI systems.

 Maintain the Service Dependency Graph

-The service dependency graph is a prerequisite infrastructure for meaningful alert correlation, root cause analysis, and blast radius assessment.
-Per ACM KDD 2022, root cause analysis is formulated as an intervention recognition problem: the goal is to identify which service was subjected to an unexpected intervention that led to the observed propagation of the anomaly.
+A live service dependency graph is prerequisite infrastructure for meaningful alert correlation, root cause analysis, and blast radius assessment.
+As the ACM KDD 2022 causal-RCA work shows, pinpointing a root cause means identifying which service was subjected to an unexpected intervention that propagated into the observed anomaly.
 Without a live, queryable dependency graph, multi-agent systems produce plausible but incorrect root cause attributions, and plausible-but-wrong is more dangerous than obviously wrong because teams act on it with confidence.

 Deploy Agent-Specific Observability Before Expanding Autonomy

-The tension at the center of multi-agent operational intelligence is clear: teams need automation to handle telemetry at scale, but automation without observability creates new failure modes that are harder to diagnose than the original problems.
+Multi-agent operational intelligence carries a central tension: teams need automation to handle telemetry at scale, but automation without observability creates new failure modes that are harder to diagnose than the original problems.
 Across the production examples cited here, the recurring pattern is bounded automation with human checkpoints and full decision traceability.

 The concrete next step for teams operating production telemetry at scale: deploy anomaly detection and log analysis agents in read-only, shadow mode against production telemetry for two to four weeks.
 Measure alert quality against business-level SLOs.
 Only after demonstrating measurable accuracy should teams grant execution capabilities, and only for reversible, bounded actions with automatic rollback on SLO breach.